Ross Laidlaw: Hibernian

 On 6 July 2016, Laidlaw signed a one-year contract with Hibernian.
 He made his first appearance for Hibernian in the second leg of a Europa League qualifier against Brondby.
 Laidlaw kept a clean sheet as Hibs won 1–0 in the second leg, but were knocked out of the competition after a penalty shootout.
 Although he mainly served as a backup to Ofir Marciano during the 2016–17 season, Laidlaw made 18 first team appearances.

 He signed a two-year contract with Hibs in May 2017.
 Laidlaw temporarily took over as first choice goalkeeper in September, as Marciano missed one game due to him observing Yom Kippur.
 He injured a shoulder in November, and this eventually required surgery.
 Laidlaw returned to first-team training in June 2018.
 He made his first appearance since injury on 9 August, in a Europa League qualifier against Molde.

 Laidlaw moved on loan to Championship club Dundee United in January 2019.
 In May 2019, Hibs announced that Laidlaw would be released at the end of the season.

 Ross County

 On 30 May 2019 Laidlaw signed for newly promoted Scottish Premiership team Ross County on a two-year contract.
 On 13 July 2019, he made his debut for Ross County against Montrose in the Scottish League Cup.
 After winning Ross County's player of the year award for the 2020-21 season Laidlaw signed a new two-year contract with the club.
 On 3 January 2023 Laidlaw singled a three-and-a-half-year contract keeping him at County until the summer of 2026.
+Laidlaw announced his departure from Ross County via an Instagram post on the 3rd of May 2026.